HolyCorn-Software/system/system-changes.md

 .

+Removed unnecessary properties urlMap() and urlMap0() Added the ability to keep track of all URL paths a faculty has routed.
-Corrected minor bug of duplicate plugin invocations
+Corrected minor bug with deRoute()